You’re in New York for the first time ever. You’ve got 72 hours and an appetite for everything. Where do you start?

-The perfect place to see some of our coolest looking people while eating a practical breakfast.
-Just don’t expect them to be up before 11.
+The perfect place to see some of our coolest-looking people while eating a practical breakfast in a centrally-located part of town (Noho).
+Just don’t expect those people to be up before 11.

-If you have only one opportunity to have breakfast or brunch while you're here, do it at Sadelle’s.
-This new temple of Jewish appetizing is over-the-top in every way, and pulls it off entirely: the lox comes on towers, the waiters yell “HOT BAGELS!” whenever there’s a fresh batch out of the oven, the breakfast sandwich costs $17 (it's worth it, almost), and the french toast is one of the best things you can eat in NYC.
+If you have only one opportunity to have breakfast or brunch while you’re here, do it at Sadelle’s.
+This temple of Jewish appetizing is over the top in every way, and pulls it off entirely: the lox comes on towers, the waiters yell “HOT BAGELS!” whenever there’s a fresh batch out of the oven, the breakfast sandwich costs $17 (it’s worth it, almost), and the French toast is one of the best things you can eat in NYC.

 A sit-down restaurant from the people behind the legendary smoked fish counter up the street.
 Eating something from Russ & Daughters is a must, and unlike the original store front, here you can have your lox at a table.

-Here’s the move – start on a Saturday at about 4pm, walk across the Brooklyn Bridge into Dumbo, continue on to Vinegar Hill House, eat delicious food, send us a thank you email for planning the greatest day ever.
+Here’s the move – start on a Saturday morning, walk across the Brooklyn Bridge into Dumbo, continue on to Vinegar Hill House, eat a delicious brunch, send us a thank you email for planning the greatest day ever.

-We’re more likely to tell out-of-towners to go to Rubirosa any other restaurant in this entire city.
-The vibes are excellent, the Italian-American comfort food is consistently perfect, and the vodka pizza is life-affirming.
+We’re more likely to tell out-of-towners to go to Rubirosa than any other restaurant in this entire city.
+The atmosphere is excellent, the Italian-American comfort food is consistently perfect, and the vodka pizza is life-affirming.
 You can only make reservations for parties of six or more - and you should absolutely expect a long wait - but it will absolutely be worth it.
 Get a drink a few blocks away at Mother’s Ruin to kill the time.

-So you want to go to the kind of restaurant where you won’t find any other tourists?
+So you want to go to a restaurant where you won’t find any other tourists?
 How original.
-Lucky for you, NYC is filled with outstanding places where we can guarantee you won’t see dads in cargo shorts.
+Luckily NYC is filled with outstanding places where we can guarantee you won’t see dads in cargo shorts.
 One such place is Uncle Boons, which feels like a tiny underground clubhouse, serves some of the best Thai food we’ve ever eaten, and is consistently filled with people who look like they know their sh*t.

 New York has plenty of traditional steakhouses.
 We’re not going to send you to any of them here.
 We are, however, going to send you to the least-stuffy steakhouse in the city - St. Anselm in Williamsburg.
-Unless you arrive right when they open, you should expect a wait (they don’t take reservations) - but it’s all part of the experience.
-Because once you sit down and are served the most perfect $23 steak you’ve ever eaten, you’ll get it.
+Unless you arrive right when they open, you should expect a wait (they don’t take reservations), but it’s all part of the experience (you can drink at the attached bar next door, or any of the others nearby).
+Once you sit down and are served the greatest $23 steak you’ve ever eaten, you won’t want to be anywhere else.